sagemath/sage-numerical-backends-gurobi/README.md

 The present standalone Python package `sage-numerical-backends-gurobi` has been created from the SageMath sources, version 9.0.beta10.
 It can be installed on top of various Sage installations using pip, including older versions of Sage such as 8.1 (as shipped by Ubuntu bionic 18.04LTS).

+Sage ticket https://trac.sagemath.org/ticket/28175 uses this package to remove the in-tree version of `GurobiBackend`.

 ## Installation

 Install Gurobi according to the instructions on the website,